Actuarial interest rates

-Extrapolation for actuarial interest rates for the trade balance
+Extrapolation of actuarial interest rates for trade balance

 Book reserves for pension obligations in the trade balance should be discounted using the average market interest rate for the past 10 financial years corresponding to their remaining term.
 There is no objection if a remaining term of 15 years is selected for pension book reserves across the board.